The OpenTok iOS SDK lets you use OpenTok-powered video sessions in apps you build for iPad, iPhone, and iPod touch devices.

 Reference documentation is included in the docs subdirectory of the SDK and at http://www.tokbox.com/opentok/libraries/client/ios/reference/index.html.

-For a list of API and changes and user interface changes from version 2.1.7 of the OpenTok iOS SDK, see Migrating to version 2.2 of the OpenTok SDK.
+For a list of API and changes and user interface changes from version 2.1.7 of the OpenTok iOS SDK, see Migrating to the latest version of the OpenTok SDK.

 For a list of new features and known issues, see the release notes.